|Country:||United States of America (USA)|

 Zeus hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Zeus Hops
+Origin and Geneology of the Zeus Hop

 Zeus is a daughter of Nugget.
 Although genetically different, Zeus is often referred to as part of CTZ along with Columbus and Tomahawk, a trio of similar hops.
 The exact lineage of Zeus is unknown, however it is widely assumed that Brewer’s Gold and several undisclosed American varieties played significant parenting roles.

 Flavor & Aroma Profile of Zeus Hops